Jarred Kelenic Player Props: Mariners vs. Guardians

 Guardians Pitching Rankings (2022)

-- Guardians pitchers combined to surrender 172 total home runs last year (1.1 per game).
-That ranked 15th in baseball.
+- Guardians pitchers combined to allow 172 total home runs at a rate of 1.1 per game (15th in the league).

-- Civale will make his first start of the season for the Guardians.
+- Quantrill will make his first start of the season for the Guardians.

-- The 27-year-old right-hander started and threw a third of an inning when he last appeared Tuesday, Oct.
-18 against the New York Yankees.
+- The 28-year-old right-hander started and threw five innings when he last appeared Sunday, Oct.
+16 against the New York Yankees.

 © 2023 Data Skrive.
 All rights reserved.